liorstov/evapocalc/README.md

-> gypsum accumulation in a soil profile with time.
+> gypsum accumulation in a soil profile with time as a response to daily rain and evaporation values supplied by the weather generator.

 ![asd](https://media.giphy.com/media/BGrb9vc3Eb7t9A0hug/giphy.gif)